Samantha Katie James

 Samantha Katie James (born 2 November 1994) is a Malaysian-Brazilian actress, model and beauty pageant titleholder who was crowned Miss Universe Malaysia 2017.
 She represented her country in Miss Universe 2017 in Las Vegas, Nevada.

 Personal life

 Samantha Katie James is of Brazilian and Chinese descent, who hails from Klang, Selangor.
-James has never met her biological father, and her biological mother left her in a foster care from the age of 2 to 17.
+James has never met her biological father, and her biological mother left her in foster care from the age of 2 to 17.
 She has worked as a model since the age of 17.
 James speaks fluent English and Malay, and she also understands Tamil and Mandarin Chinese.
 She is a pescatarian.

 Career

 Acting

 She was one of the main actors for Indonesian-Malaysian horror movie, "Kastil Tua" (2015) based on old abandoned Kellie's Castle.
 She also played a role in an upcoming Chinese international movie, "Huang", where she spoke fluent Chinese.
 In 2017, she acted in a Malaysian telemovie, "Wanita Terindah" along Fattah Amin and Fazura.
 The telemovie premiered at GSC Pavilion Kuala Lumpur and was aired on Astro First Channel beginning 2 November 2017.